MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 The `navigator.install` call can receive an object with a set of parameters that specify different installation behaviours for the app.
 It is also a way to future-proof the API if additional data were required with the call.

 * **referral-info**: this parameter takes the form of an object that can have arbitrary information required by the calling installation domain.
+This information can later be retrieved inside the installed application via the [Acquisition Info API](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/AcquisitionInfo/explainer.md).

 #### **Installing the web app**

 To install the web app, the process is as follows:
+1. User initiates the installation with a user gesture.
-1. Origin site that triggers the installation must have installation permissions as it tries to install a cross-domain app.
+2. Origin site that triggers the installation must have installation permissions as it tries to install a cross-domain app.
-2. Check if the domain is in the list of [allowed origins](#install-sources-manifest-field) to install said PWA by checking the manifest file.
+3. Check if the domain is in the list of [allowed origins](#install-sources-manifest-field) to install said PWA by checking the manifest file.
-3. Prompt the user for install confirmation.
+4. Prompt the user for install confirmation.
-4. Install the app.
+5. Install the app.
-5. UA default action post-install (generally the app will open).
+6. UA default action post-install (generally the app will open).

 ## Relation with other web APIs/features

-* **`navigator.install` and Permissions API:** see [integrations with the Permissions API](https://github.com/edge-microsoft/MSEdgeExplainers-private/edit/luigonza/web-install/WebInstall/explainer.md#integration-with-the-permissions-api).
+* **`navigator.install` and Permissions API:** see [integrations with the Permissions API](#integration-with-the-permissions-api).

 * **`navigator.install` and manifest file's `prefer_related_applications`:** When the `related_applications` and `prefer_related_applications` key/values are present in the manifest, the UA should try to handoff the install to the prefered catalog.
 If this is not possible then it fallback to a default UA install.